Franz Kraus: Biography

 Kraus lived in Berlin 1926–33, where he eventually assumed the position of the sole graphic designer of the Friedrich Ernst Hübsch-Verlag (publisher).
 The job fulfilled his early desire to become an artist; he had envied brother Emil's talent.
 As a night student, he studied in the Reimann Schule in Berlin, the city where he met his wife-to-be Anni.
 Due to the frightening public antisemitic incidences there, he and Anni decided to immigrate to Palestine.
-They spent a year, 1933–34, in Barcelona (arriving there from Paris) where Franz designed Hollywood-film posters.
+They spent a year, 1933–34, in Barcelona (arriving there from Paris) where Franz designed Hollywood film posters.
 Anni was a photographer for a German journalist whose wife was Jewish, a circumstance which possibly supported the association.
 Because there was no rabbi or an active synagogue in Barcelona, they could not be married as Austrian citizens and were rather wed in a civil ceremony at the German embassy.
 Fortunately, through a generous uncle of Anni, they were able to buy visas to Palestine, sailing from Marseille to the port of Jaffa, arriving October 1934.

 The Krauses settled in Tel Aviv.
 Through receptive manufacturers, Franz was able to acquire clients for advertising; he designed posters for companies such as Dubek cigarettes, for which he worked for 45 years.
 Another on-going client was Elite, a candy manufacturer (today owned by Straus).
 Prior to Kraus, who dealt with every aspect of graphic design, business people in pre-1948 Palestine and early Israel knew little about advertising methods.
 Even though Kraus employed photography later in his career, his most dynamic and colorful work was realized through his hand-painted artwork, frequently in gouache, sometimes calling on photographic studies shot by his wife.
-His best-known image, though not his aesthetic best, is the "Visit Palestine" poster of 1936.
+His best-known image is the "Visit Palestine" poster of 1936.
 He was prolific but made very little money from frugal clients and, according to Kraus himself, was unable to work gratis.
 He was one of Israel's most-accomplished graphic designers.